frederic-perez/AmE-dictionary/data/dictionary.md

 __clove__ _n_ :astonished::dart::camera::two: (cloves) __1__ The dried flower bud of a tropical tree, _Syzygium aromaticum_, of the myrtle family, used whole or ground as a spice. :es: clavo __2__ One of the small sections of a separable bulb, as that of garlic. _4 cloves of garlic, peeled and coarsely chopped._
 __clowder__ _n_ /ˈklɑʊdə/ A collective term for a group of cats.
 __cloy__ _v_ :two::hammer:
-__cloying__ _adj_ :six: /KLOY-ing/ Excessively sweet or sentimental. :es: empalagoso _She is cordial without being cloying._ _She finds most romantic comedies cloying and predictable._
+__cloying__ _adj_ :nine: /KLOY-ing/ Excessively sweet or sentimental. :es: empalagoso _She is cordial without being cloying._ _She finds most romantic comedies cloying and predictable._
 __Club Med__ _n_ _Club Med countries._
 __club soda__ _n_ :two: A US name for soda water.
 __clubber__ _n_ A person who regularly frequents nightclubs and similar establishments.